Uwe Johnson: Life

 In 1974, Johnson, his wife and their daughter moved into 26 Marine Parade, a Victorian terrace house overlooking the sea in Sheerness on the Isle of Sheppey in Southeast England.
 Shortly afterwards, he broke off work on Jahrestage, due partly to health problems and partly to writer's block.
 However, his ten years in Sheerness were not completely unproductive.
 He published some shorter works and continued to do some work as an editor.
 In 2020, a monograph by cultural historian Patrick Wright, The Sea View Has Me Again, was published by Repeater Books, focusing on Johnson's decade living in Sheerness.

 In 1977, he was admitted to the Darmstädter Akademie für Sprache und Dichtung (Darmstadt Academy for Language and Literature).
 Two years later he informally withdrew.

-In 1979, he gave a series of lectures on poetics at the University of Frankfurt, published posthumously as Begleitumstände.
+In 1979, he gave a series of lectures on poetics at the University of Frankfurt, published 1980 as Begleitumstände.
 Frankfurter Vorlesungen.

 In 1983, the fourth volume of Jahrestage was published, but Johnson broke off a reading tour for health reasons.
 He died from hypertensive heart disease in Sheerness on 22 February 1984.
-His body was not found until 13 March.
-At the time of his death, he had been planning a one-year stay in New York City.